 - Horrible Judge of Character: Her boyfriend prior to Dick turned into a supervillain, she broke up with Dick after misinterpreting his desire to find to killer of a fellow student to being him not having any compassion for the dead student, and her boyfriend after Dick was a supervillain.

-Princess Koriand'r of TamaranOne of Dicks Teen Titans teammates they began dating and were engaged though their wedding was interrupted by a fellow teammate gone bad and their relationship went to on off status like his relationship with Barbara.
+Princess Koriand'r of TamaranOne of Dicks Teen Titans teammates, they began dating and were engaged but their wedding was interrupted by a fellow teammate gone bad and their relationship went to on-and-off status like his relationship with Barbara.

 - Created By: Marv Wolfman · George PérezFirst Appearance: 1980, DC Comics Presents #26

 Helena BertinelliThey had an on and off again relationship until Helena became close friends with Barbara Gordon, after which she dropped that part of her relationship with Dick out of respect for her friend.

 - Created By: Joey Cavalieri · Joe StatonFirst Appearance: 1989, Huntress #1

 See Batman: Supporting Cast or Huntress